 Anyone involved in, witness to or suspicious of any criminal activity, motor vehicle accidents or injury accidents should immediately report the incident to UIW Police and to the law enforcement agency for your specific location's jurisdiction (see Emergency Contact Information).
 Incidents should be reported to law enforcement when the victim of a crime elects to, or is unable to, make such a report.

-Incidents can be reported to UIW Police by calling (210) 829-6030, in person at the UIW Police Office located at 4301 Broadway, San Antonio, Texas 78209 within Clement Hall, or by accessing emergency call boxes throughout main campus and pressing the red emergency call button.
+If you are on the main campus, incidents can be reported to UIW Police by calling (210) 829-6030, in person at the UIW Police Office located at 4301 Broadway, San Antonio, Texas 78209 within Clement Hall, Room 100, or by accessing emergency call boxes throughout main campus and pressing the red emergency call button.
 The call box will immediately connect you to the UIW Police Dispatch.